 Mobile App Costs: The Short Answer

-To get a better idea of where you might fall on the spectrum, below are the biggest factors that we find when it comes to mobile app costs.
+To get a better idea of where you might fall on the spectrum of costs to create an app, below we’ve included someof the biggest factors that we find influence mobile app costs.

 Biggest Impacts on Mobile App Costs

-Small applications range from 10-25 screens, medium are in the realm of 25-40 and large is anything more than 40.
+Small iOs and Android applications might have 5-10 screens; medium are in the realm of 11-25; large are anything more than 25 screens.

 What constitutes a screen?
 Generally, you would count anything that the user sees when they first come open your mobile app, and then each unique screen behind every button click, link click or menu click.